Daniel Dolenc

-Daniel Emil-Luciano Dolenc (born 10 August 1993) is a Finnish professional basketball player who plays for HKK Široki in the Liga BiH and ABA League Second Division.
+Daniel Emil-Luciano Dolenc (born 10 August 1993) is a Finnish professional basketball player who plays for Icelandic team Tindastóll.
 Dolenc started playing basketball in youth teams of Espoo Basket Team, continuing his senior career in 2010 with Tapiolan Honka, competing in Finnish first-tier Korisliiga.

 Professional career

 Kouvot (2013–2015)

 In 2013, Dolenc signed for Kouvot.
 He played there for two seasons averaging 4.8 points and 2.6 rebounds.

 Nokia (2015–2020)

 In 2015, he signed for BC Nokia.
 He played there for five seasons averaging 8.5 points and 3.7 rebounds.

 Swans Gmunden (2020–2021)

 After spending five seasons with BC Nokia, Dolenc moved to Austria to play for Swans Gmunden for the 2020–2021 season, where he averaged 10.6 points, 4.8 rebounds and shot 60% from the field.
 They went on to win the Austrian Basketball Bundesliga championship, coached by his fellow countryman Anton Mirolybov.